-1. Erect protective fencing along the position(s) shown by the dashed red line/s on the TPP.
-2. Retain all other existing hard surfaces as shown by the sandy coloured squares on the TPP.
+1. Carry out tree work operations highlighted yellow in the tree data schedule (Appendix 2).
+All tree works are to be carried out by a competent and experienced arborist to current British Standards (see Appendix 5.9 for assistance finding a suitable arborist).
+2. Erect protective fencing along the position(s) shown by the dashed red line/s on the TPP.
 3. Provide a photographic record of all tree protection to arboricultural consultant - this will be forwarded to and approved by the Council's Arboricultural Officer and must demonstrate that all aspects of tree and ground protection measures have been implemented in accordance with this Arboricultural Report.
-The tree protection measures shall be retained until completion of all works hereby permitted.
-4. Demolish existing conservatory.
+The tree protection measures shall be retained until completion of all works permitted.
+4. Demolish existing buildings, leaving any suitable hard surfaces in situ (as ground protection).
 5. Commence construction.
 6. Remove tree protection when all construction activity has ended.
-7. Carry out landscaping works.
+7. Carry out landscaping works (including the laying of the new shed bases).